-Engagement is about creating interesting and relevant content that keeps customers engaged in meaningful ways to your business over time.
+Customer engagement is about creating interesting and relevant content that keeps customers engaged in meaningful ways to your business over time.

 Engagement in Indicative

-Multi-channel attribution is examining which of your marketing channels lead to and generate the most sales and then giving those channels the correct amount of credit based on its results within the given sales cycle.
+Multi-Channel Attribution is examining which of your marketing channels lead to and generate the most sales and then giving those channels the correct amount of credit based on its results within the given sales cycle.

-Tracking your multi-channel attribution can give you insight into where your traffic is coming from, returning from, and converting from, across the multiple marketing metrics.
+Tracking your multi-channel attribution can give you insight into where your traffic is coming from, returning from, and converting from, across multiple marketing metrics.